 1. Wash your hands often

-Washing your hands is the first step to avoid getting infected.
+Washing your hands (CDC) is the first step to avoiding infection.
 The virus can live on your hands for up to 3 hrs.
 Washing your hands vigorously with soap-based solutions for 15 -30 seconds can help prevent the spread of viruses.
 Rinse thoroughly and dry it with a clean towel.
 You can even use alcohol-based solutions or hand sanitizers(with at least 60% alcohol) to clean your hands.
 The proper way of washing hands with soap or alcohol-based solution is by rubbing the palms’ answer, back of the palms, between the fingers and fingertips.

 2. Cover Your Mouth While Coughing and Sneezing